ChinonsoM/ChinonsoM/README.md

 ## Hi, I'm Chinonso 👋

-🔭 I recently created an economic opportunity mapping tool in collaboration with Girls Who Code that uses geospatial data in emerging markets to visualize access to unemployment resource centers and microfinance insitutions in Africa to identify opportunities for directing future development
+🔭 I recently created an economic opportunity mapping tool in collaboration with Girls Who Code that uses geospatial data to visualize access to unemployment resource centers and microfinance insitutions in emerging markets to identify opportunities for directing future development investment

-🌱 I’m currently learning how to create a predictive analytics algorithm that generates trade recommendations by forecasting future stock prices and market trends from large sets of financial, economic, and company specfic data
+🌱 As a Break Through Tech student, I learned how to engineer a predictive analytics algorithm that generates trade recommendations via predicting future stock prices and market trends by analyzing public financial, economic, and company specfic data

 📫 Connect with me on Linkedin: https://www.linkedin.com/in/chinonsomorsindi